icolomina/symfony-soroban-example/README.md

 ```shell
 soroban contract build
 ```
 This command creates the contract wasm file on the folder *target/wasm32-unknown-unknown/release*.
 You don't have to move the wasm file to any folder.
 The project will search and get wasm file contents for you.

 ### Create a Key pair
 We need to create a key pair so the project can deploy the contract.
 Go to the [stellar laboratory](https://laboratory.stellar.org/) and follow the next steps:
 - Select the *test* network and the *Create Account* tab.
 - Click on the *Generate keypair* button.
-You will se a new public and private key.
+You will see a new public and private key.
-- Copy the public key and paste it in the input bellow.
+- Copy the public key and paste it in the input below.
 Then click on *Get test network lumens* to fund the account.
 - Save the public and private keys since we will need them later.

 ### Test and compile the token